osinoplu/chronostat/README.md

 All maps on this repository are hosted at:
 [chronostat.earth](https://www.chronostat.earth)

-Developed alongside Tamer et al. (in-prep), the ChronoStat project was established to provide researchers with accessible tools for the statistical appraisal of geochronological data.
+Developed alongside Sinoplu et al. (in-prep), the ChronoStat project was established to provide researchers with accessible tools for the statistical appraisal of geochronological data.
 The platform's maps also facilitate easy data retrieval via a simple download feature.

 ​